How to Fix Choppy YouTube Video Steaming Playback

 When the issue crops up, the first cause to exclude is the network connection.
 You should see whether you can use other apps that need to connect to the Internet.
 You might as well change to another Wi-Fi or use your mobile data if okay.

 If the problem persists, you may consider resetting network settings on your iPhone or Android.
 This feature will wipe out all your network settings.
 If there is something wrong with Wi-Fi, this would be an effective approach.

 Solution 2: Make Sure that You Have Enough Storage

 If videos seem to play choppy, take a look at the available storage on your Android/iPhone.
 If there is no enough space for loading and buffering videos, you may have trouble enjoying YouTube.
 Just free up as much storage as you can and see whether it works.

 Solution 3: Change the Video Quality

 Another possible workaround is to lower the quality of videos.
-If the video is of much high definition, it may cause such a trouble for users when watching YouTube videos.
+If the video is of much high definition, it may cause such troubles for users when watching YouTube videos.

-Solution 4: Use Browsers Instead of YouTube App or Vise Verse
+Solution 4: Use Browsers Instead of YouTube App or Vise Versa

 Solution 5: Clear Cache Data and See How It Goes

-If the solution 3 fails, you may consider clearing the cached data on your phone.
+If solution 3 fails, you may consider clearing the cached data on your phone.
 Somehow, this unwanted data will clog and stay in your way of buffering videos on YouTube.
-This solution is for Android only, for iPhone doesn't support to wipe out the cache.
+This solution is for Android only, for iPhone doesn't support wiping out the cache.